 Fear the Constant Companion

 Fear is a constant companion in life.
 It is the brain trying to keep you safe.
 But it is just a thought, and you have to decide what kind of life you will live.
 Life comes with no guarantees, and there are going to be situations that hurt you.
 That is life.
-Learning to muster the courage to keep living fearfully, even though pain may happen, is how great experiences are created.
+Learning to muster the courage to keep living fully, even though pain may happen, is how great experiences are created.
 The only person who can be brave for you is you, so developing this talent will allow you to have the potential to accomplish anything.

 So be conscious today and every day about the fears that are controlling your life.
 Where do they come from?
 What action will overcome it?
 Become aware of your thoughts, words, and works around fear, and strive continuously to overcome it.
 This conflict between your mind and your concern is the most significant battle we all face in life.
 Everything you dream about is on the other side of your victory over fear.